-Statutory basis for payment: Nevada Revised Statutes,

-title 38, Public Welfare.
+Statutory basis for payment: Nevada Revised Statutes, title 38, Public Welfare.

 Scope of coverage: Optional state supplement provided to all aged and blind recipients, including children, except those in medical institutions not licensed by Medicaid and those in medical institutions for whom Medicaid pays over 50 percent of the cost of their care.
-State does not have an assistance program for disabled persons.
+State does not provide assistance to disabled recipients unless they are part of an eligible couple where the other member is blind.